aav7fl/website-legacy/archive/index.md

 ---
 layout: default
-title : "Post Archive"
+title: "Post Archive"
 style: coalate.scss
-meta: "Kyle Niewiada's blog post archive where my posts and projects are listed into categories based on the magnitude of each project and by personal updates"
+meta: "Kyle Niewiada's blog post archive.
+Posts and projects are listed into categories based on the magnitude of each project or by personal updates"
 image: /preview.png
 ---